keithhat/voron0/future.md

   * Maybe more at: https://docs.siboor.com/siboor-0.2-r1-aug/tuning-guides (some of these are below in stretch)
   * Teching Tech or makers muse likely have others; retraction, overhangs etc
 * Move printer to next to ender3
-* Look at steps to apply for serial.

 ## Stretch